cornell-dti/trends-in-web-dev-website/docs/lecture3.md

 `prelimToday` is `true` and "I don't have a prelim today." if it is `false`.

 Traditionally, we would use the `if` statement for this behavior (as shown above).
-However, since this is so common, React has conditional rendering to make writing this functionality more convenient.
+We can also use conditional rendering to make writing this functionality more convenient.

 First we can use the **ternary operator**: